Intelligent-Mobile-Device-Lab-at-KSU/owlbox/_pages/home.md

 ---

 The OwlBox is aimed at making transportation safer through transparency and accesibility.
-Our aim is to explore and improve connected vehicles, by providing open-source hardware and software, enabling the ability to have wide-spread Vehicle-to-Everything communications.
+Organizations use OwlBox to improve connected vehicles by using our open-source hardware and software.
+OwlBox enables an organization to have wide-spread Vehicle-to-Everything communications, for a very low-cost.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >